-Katy Grierson says "Use a big Brush tool to lay down some strokes of varying colour, tone, texture, and opacity.
+Illustrator and concept artist Katy Grierson says: "Use a big Brush tool to lay down some strokes of varying colour, tone, texture, and opacity.
 Try not to paint anything specific, just fill the canvas with colour and texture.
 You can switch brushes but try to keep the size quite large – this is good for speed and preventing the urge to paint something specific.

 "This initial letting go can be the hardest thing to master but the effects are worth it in the end.
 By starting this way there is less pressure to fill a blank white canvas, which can be a hindrance to creativity."

-Donglu Yu says: "Before I start working on a speed-painting session I like to warm up with some custom brushes.
-Depending on the theme, try to limit your selection of brushes for the speed-painting process.
+Ubisoft concept artist Donglu Yu says: "Before I start working on a speed painting session I like to warm up with some custom brushes.
+Depending on the theme, try to limit your selection of brushes for the speed painting process.
 Working with a limited range of brushes can force you to work more efficiently by thinking about shapes and design rather than brushstrokes.
 This may take a while to get used to but it will speed up your whole process."

 04. Use the Gradient tool

-Massimo Porcella says: "Once you have set the tonal values of your image you need to add a base colour.
+"Once you have set the tonal values of your image you need to add a base colour," says concept artist Massimo Porcella.
 The Gradient tool is perfect here because you can choose the colour for every part of the sketch, starting from the ground, at the base of the buildings, moving to the skyline shade, and finally picking up a colour to define the shade between land and sky.
 For an even colour palette, use the Eraser tool to blend all the colours together."